-SECTION 4 Recovery of benefits paid by our plan under your Allwell Medicare (HMO) plan
+SECTION 4 Recovery of benefits paid by our plan under your Allwell Medicare Premier (HMO) plan is available to help you.

 When you are injured

 If you are ever injured through the actions of another person, or yourself (responsible party), our plan will provide benefits for all covered services that you receive through this Plan.
 However, if you receive money or are entitled to receive money because of your injuries, whether through a settlement, judgment, or any other payment associated with your injuries our plan and/or the treating providers retain the right to recover the value of any services provided to you through this Plan in accordance with applicable State law.